A new the U.K. watchdog to police Big Tech companies

 To wrest control of data from big technologies companies, the U.K. government is about to launch a watchdog to police Big Tech companies including Google and Facebook.

-U.K. Digital Secretary Oliver Dowden said that online platforms bring benefits to society, “but the concentration of power among a small number of tech companies is curtailing growth of the sector, reducing innovation and having negative impacts on the people and businesses that rely on them.”
+The U.K. Digital Secretary Oliver Dowden said that online platforms bring benefits to society, “but the concentration of power among a small number of tech companies is curtailing the growth of the sector, reducing innovation and having negative impacts on the people and businesses that rely on them.”

 “Digital Markets Unit” is a new watchdog planned by the U.K. government to police Big Tech companies (including Google and Facebook) to counter their market dominance and prevent them from exploiting consumers and small businesses.